JohnnyKoshev/SimpleCalculator/README.md

 # Simple Calculator

-Simple Calculator is an application which enables a user to perform simple-one time calculations.
+Simple Calculator is an application which enables a user to perform simple one-time calculations.
 It might be extremely useful when a user needs to rapidly calculate some large numbers and receive at least an approximate result (for example, with exponent included).
+The calculator has a responsive design and can be used on both desktop and mobile devices.

 - Type numbers using either a keyboard or just mouse clicks
 - Use multiple operations